 Finally my post comes, 1,5 years later than planned – which was the day they opened.
-We had happened to walk by the specialty coffee shop and thought what an awesome place this would become, even though all we had tried was coffee then.
+We had happened to walk by the specialty coffee shop in Hamburg and thought what an awesome place this would become, even though all we had tried was coffee then.
 Now I can surely say that this café is worth every cent.

 Nord Coast already made it into my Açai-Bowl and Flat White guides for Hamburg, but they deserve a whole entry, for example to swarm more about the beautifully presented breakfasts: lox-red beet toast, hummus-avocado quinoa fritters or the beloved waffles.

 The interior is set over two stories, it’s spacious and what I imagine British vintage to look like: old books and typewriters on the decorative shelves, a few leather lounge chairs and couches with old suitcases as coffee side tables.
 But there’s also a slight industrial feeling, given by the old roasting machine and the piles of coffee bean sacks.
 Apart from some large common tables, you’ll find tables for small groups and idyllic window sill spots with views on the town canal.

 Just recently they’ve added table service – from whom you get a full water jug with glasses to refill.
 If the service were as knowledgable and genuine as the owning couple, I couldn’t give any critic at all.
 But if you know what you want, it’s fine.
 I recommend all the waffles: from fresh berries and maple syrup to the gf banana one with peanut butter or basil-apple compote.
 I’ve never been a waffle fan, but these are perfect.